Offering private lessons in violin.

 Violin Teacher, Master Teacher

 Christie Weber has been an active musician her entire life.
 Beginning private violin lessons at age 9, she joined the Huntsville Youth Orchestra a year later and continued playing with the HYO until she graduated high school.
 Christie then joined the Huntsville Symphony Orchestra and has played with them since.
 Teaching is a passion of Christie’s – for many years as an elementary school teacher, and after that the Director of Education for the Huntsville Symphony Orchestra.
-Specializing in the 3rd grade string program, Ms. Weber continued its growth in the North Alabama region with a modified Suzuki approach to playing.
+Specializing in the third grade string program, Ms. Weber continued its growth in the North Alabama region with a modified Suzuki approach to playing.
 Christie began Ars Nova’s violin program in 2015 and her studio continues to grow.
 She continues to play in various chamber groups, with the HSO, and as a soloist throughout the area.

 Not only a violinist, Christie is also an accomplished opera singer.
 Various roles include the Countess in Mozart’s Le Nozze di Figaro, Donna Elvira in Don Giovanni, Baby Doe from Moore’s The Ballad of Baby Doe, Pamina in Mozart’s The Magic Flute, Gretel in Humperdinck’s Hansel and Gretel, Mimi in Puccini’s La Bohème, Mother in Ragtime, Belle in Disney’s Beauty and the Beast, and Lily in The Secret Garden.
 A voice student of Dr. Ginger Beazley, Christie was also the state winner of NATSA Vocal Competition, Professional Division in 2008.
 In 2015, she sung the role of Blonde in the Huntsville Symphony’s opera concert production of Mozart’s Die Entführung aus dem Serail.
 She has performed with the Huntsville Symphony Orchestra as the soprano solo in Mozart’s Requiem, sung the role of Musetta in the concert version of “La Boheme” with the Huntsville Symphony Orchestra, and was also their featured soloist in Barber’s “Knoxville: Summer of 1915”.
 Past engagements include Mozart’s Grand Mass with the Nashville Community Chorus and Huntsville’s First Baptist Church on Brahms’ Ein deutsches Requiem.
 Ms. Weber was featured on Ben Fold’s recording University A Capella! and can be heard on recordings by Michael W. Smith.